RocketChat/docs-old/6. Developer Guides/09. Realtime-API/1. Method Calls/16. Unpin Message/README.md

 # Unpin Message
-Unpinning a message allows administrators and owners of rooms to remove pinned items from being pinnned after they are no longer valid, [click here for more information on pinning messages][1].
+Unpinning a message allows administrators and owners of rooms to remove pinned items from being pinnned after they are no longer valid.

 ## Requirements
 | Logged In | Permission | Setting |